jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 This often leads to one falling out of sync with the other, and makes maintaining a living style guide more difficult.

-The problem with this approach is that two different things are serving as the source of truth.
+The problem with this approach is that the values are being defined in two different places.
-For a true living style guide, the source code should be the definitive source of truth.
+For a true living style guide, the code should serve as the single source of truth.
-Parsing color values from CSS can keep things in sync and help expose legacy colors that should be removed as well as point out ways to iteratively refactor and DRY up a code base.
+Extracting color values from CSS can help keep documentation in sync, expose outdated colors, and point out opportunities for normalizing designs.

-The following will show how to use a combination of Node.js modules to build source-code-derived documentation for color palettes and present color contrast values for each possible pairing as a guide for usage.
+The following will show how to use Node.js to build source-code-derived documentation for color palettes and present color contrast values for each possible pairing as a guide for usage.

 ## Initial Setup